 Screen sharing apps come with a variety of features that promote positive and effective teaching practices.
 Each of these should be reviewed in turn:

-The main benefit of screen sharing for teachers is that teachers and students can share what’s on their device to a display from anywhere in the classroom.
-This keeps teachers from being tied to their desk to share notes or examples from their own device, and keeps students from huddling around devices to see what their peers are working on.
+The main benefit of screen sharing for teachers is that teachers and students can share what’s on their devices to a display from anywhere in the classroom.
+This keeps teachers from being tied to their desks to share notes or examples from their own devices and keeps students from huddling around devices to see what their peers are working on.

 With a simple click, multiple students can share their device screen to a display for student-to-student collaboration.
 Teachers and students can be truly mobile with screen sharing.

 Today, giving a class presentation is so easy, but it’s typically one person presenting.
 With a wireless screen sharing system, up to four students in the class – with the permission of the teacher – can share work at the same time.
-No more juggling between wires and compatible adapters for presentations.
-It is also a huge benefit for IT because maintenance and support becomes easier when the systems are wireless and remote.
+Teachers don’t have to waste valuable classroom time dealing with wires and compatible adapters.
+It is also a huge benefit for IT because maintenance and support become easier when the systems are wireless and remote.

 Seeing the progress of individual students when they share their work through a screen helps teachers recognize which students are progressing adequately and which students may need more assistance.
 Identifying students who may fall behind earlier in the lesson increases the likelihood that they will get the help they need.

 With the ability to share screens, teachers who move around the class have the ability to recognize opportunities where student work can be spontaneously shared with the class; setting students up to be better, lifelong contributors and collaborators.

 It is important to have an all-in-one screen sharing system with multiple features that meet all your district’s requirements.